Tyler Stephenson Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 95 home runs (one per game), the second-fewest in the league.
+- The Giants allow the seventh-fewest home runs in baseball (101 total, 1.1 per game).

-- DeSclafani gets the start for the Giants, his 18th of the season.
-He is 4-8 with a 4.44 ERA and 72 strikeouts in 93 1/3 innings pitched.
+- Stripling (0-2) gets the starting nod for the Giants in his ninth start of the season.
+He's put together a 6.11 ERA in 45 2/3 innings pitched, with 40 strikeouts.

-- In his most recent time out on Saturday, July 1, the right-hander threw three innings against the New York Mets, allowing three earned runs while surrendering three hits.
+- In his most recent appearance on Friday, the righty threw 4 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.

+- The 33-year-old has amassed an ERA of 6.11, with 7.9 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.